-This py-pde package is developed for python 3.8 and higher.
+This py-pde package is developed for python 3.8+ and should run on all common platforms.
 The code is tested under Linux, Windows, and macOS.

 1.1 Install using pip

 The package is available on pypi, so you should be able to install it by running